bio-ontology-research-group/similarityonMGI/README.md

 steps to follow:
-1. run simMGI.groovy to get the simialrity scores between gene-phenotypes and disease-phenotypes
+1. run groovy simMGI.groovy to get the simialrity scores between gene-phenotypes and disease-phenotypes
-2. run get_auc_phenomeNet.py to estimate the performace on the gold datasets.
+2. run python get_auc_phenomeNet.py to estimate the performace on the gold datasets.

 All the requierd files are provided in this directory and file names are hard-coded in the scripts.